Skip to main content

 Introduction

-You can install Access Server on any supported Linux operating system.
-Refer to system requirements for the compatible operating systems.
+You can install Access Server on any officially supported Linux distribution.

 Glossary of terms

-We commonly use these terms listed below when referring to topics related to OpenVPN Access Server:
+We commonly use these terms when referring to topics related to Access Server:

 Access Server

-The software solution for your self-hosted OpenVPN server with integrated certificate management, internal and external authentication systems, and bundled client software.
+The self-hosted OpenVPN solution that provides secure VPN connections through an encrypted tunnel.
+It includes integrated certificate management, support for internal and external authentication systems, and bundled client software.

 Admin Web UI